Last updated on: April 27th, 2022

 Public Holidays

-Employees are entitled to 9 paid holidays annually, the dates of some of which vary year to year:
+Employees are entitled to the following paid public holidays annually, the dates of some of which vary year to year:

 -